-The design of the garment will depend on the area of the body where the pressure is needed.
-Garments will either be made-to-measure or ready-made.
+The design of the garment depends on the area of the body where the pressure is needed.
+Garments are either made-to-measure or ready-made.
 The degree of pressure exerted on the body will depend on the condition being treated.
 The doctor or the occupational therapist (OT) will explain the reasons for your child needing a compression garment, and when and for how long to wear it.

 It is important that your child wears this garment.
 If he or she cannot tolerate wearing the garment, please call your OT to discuss this.
 There may be strategies to improve the situation, by altering the design, pressure or appearance of the garment.

 Measuring your child for his or her compression garment

 The OT will measure your child for a garment and will then either post the garment or arrange a fitting at Great Ormond Street Hospital (GOSH).
 If the garment is posted for you to try on your child at home, please telephone the OT to confirm that it fits and that your child is tolerating it.

 It may be necessary to make some adjustments.

 Badly fitting compression garments can cause problems during wear or will not have any therapeutic value.
 Your child will then be provided with replacement garments so that he or she can use a fresh one daily while the other is being washed.

 Looking after the compression garment